bilalqur/umap_split/README.md

 This method builds on the foundation laid by the UMAP algorithm:

 > **Uniform Manifold Approximation and Projection (UMAP)** is a general-purpose nonlinear dimension reduction technique.
-Its core idea is to construct a graph-based fuzzy topological representation of data, then optimize a low-dimensional embedding that preserves local neighborhood structure.
+Its core idea is to construct a graph-based fuzzy topological representation of data, then optimize a low-dimensional embedding that preserves local neighborhood structure [1].

 UMAP relies on the following assumptions: